 At essentially no cost to the public, this project uses strong imagery and cautionary tales spoken by addicts themselves to effectively de-glamorize hard drug use.
-In the 1920's tobacco industry propagandists used popular and affluent women to glamorize cigarette smoking among women, and the same principles used "in reverse" can help de-glamorize drug use.

 You can help in a few ways: Promote this website by simply clicking the Facebook "like" button, or you can forward this site to friends, your contact list, relevant blogs, or any news media that might be interested in reviewing it.
 Individuals who may benefit from this presentation are teens, current and former addicts, politicians, judges and district attorneys, teachers, law enforcement personnel, and social workers.